 - The child is actually and reasonably afraid, or

-- The child is unreasonably afraid and the defendant knows and takes advantage of it.
+- The child is unreasonably afraid, and you know and take advantage of it.

 “The use of a direct or implied threat of force, violence, danger, hardship, or retribution [payback or revenge] sufficient to cause a reasonable person to do, or submit to, something that they would not otherwise do or submit to.”